Audakel/BYU_CS/401/sensitive.md

 then , from out back of the house , they heard a horse scream probably in answer to a pair of sharp spurs digging deep into its flanks .
 ***
-“ i ’ll take care of it , ” goodman said , taking the phonebook .
-“ i ’ll do that , ” julia said , coming in .
+“i ’ll take care of it , ” goodman said , taking the phonebook “i ’ll do that , ” julia said , coming in .
 ***
 he finished rolling up scrolls and , placing them to one side , began the more urgent task of finding ale and tankards . he righted the table , set the candle on a piece of broken plate , and reached for his flint , steel , and tinder